Local Area Information

 St Agnes is a charming historical village with a friendly atmosphere and a wide range of facilities.
 There is a Barclays bank, a post office, two mini-markets, a hairdresser, an organic produce shop, a real butcher, various antique and gift shops and more.

 The village has several excellent pubs (eg. the close-by Driftwood Spars and St Agnes Hotel, The Tap and Peterville Inn), most of which offer food.
-The Cornish Pizza Company does excellent takeaway pizzas, and there are two fine fish-and-chip shops.
-One of these - Lewsey-Lou's - is part-owned by ex-England rugby player Josh Lewsey and is 3-4mins' walk from Treth House.
+The Cornish Pizza Company does excellent takeaway pizzas, and there is a fine fish-and-chip shop.

 Local Produce There is a traditional family butcher (Carrs) specialising in local Cornish meat and cheese.
 They make their own sausages, burgers and pies and have a close relationships with all our local farmers so can tell you the story behind all the food they sell so pop in for a chat.

 While in St Agnes, why not come and pay a visit to The Veg shop for fresh organic vegetables and fruit, together with some fantastic picnic items including drinks, Quiches, ready to eat local smoked mackerel, locally prepared Olives, Various Cornish Cheese’s, Prima Bakery bread and more.

 St Agnes village Bakery is also worth a visit for local produce, specialising in pasties, giant sausage rolls and a variety of breads, cakes, takeaway foods and coffee.
 They have inside and outside seating for you to sit, relax and enjoy.
 They are rated 5* on trip advisor and are vegetarian and vegan friendly with gluten free options.